 field drying was problematic, says Atkinson.
 The soybean stems weren't

-conditioned severely enough, and it took several days to get the crop dry
+conditioned severely enough, and it took several days to get the crop dry enough

-result in smaller stems that dry faster, she says.
+smaller stems that dry faster, she says.

-In the Michigan silage trial, Birney planted half the 10 acres to each of the
+In the Michigan silage trial, Birney planted half the 10 acres to each of the varieties

-tops had new growth while the bottoms were more mature.
+growth while the bottoms were more mature.

-“We had everything from blooming and putting on new leaves down to
+“We had everything from blooming and putting on new leaves down to pods,”

 “It had monster leaves and the silage smells just like alfalfa silage,” he adds.